A Major Milestone for Osano...and the Industry

 As a consent management platform vendor, we were naturally invested in whether we solve for the sorts of violations that the California AG is targeting.
 When looking at the details of the AG’s decision, we found several ways Osano could have prevented these violations.

 As a consent management platform (CMP), Osano functions by classifying the data trackers running on your website and blocking or permitting them based on the user’s consent preferences.

 Sephora failed to disclose to customers that it was selling their personal information.
 While we don’t know the exact reason, it may be because Sephora didn’t realize that the data trackers active on their website were transferring data in a way that constituted a sale under the CCPA.

 CMPs like Osano enable you to discover the trackers that are active on your website and to understand how they transfer data.
 In Osano’s case specifically, the CMP automatically identifies common trackers (including those that transfer data to ad tech service providers, such as those Sephora relied upon) and provides support and guidance to enable Osano users to identify more niche trackers.

 What’s more, our CMP automatically displays the required disclosures to users based on their location and their language preferences.
+When jurisdictions like California or Virginia require a specific consent banner, Osano CMP identifies the visitors' location and displays the appropriate banner.
 This ensures that users understand what data you’re collecting, how you process that data, and with whom you share it.